 - When you receive a product directly to your home, etc …

-All these situations (which are framed within what is advertising, personal selling, sales promotion, distribution and trademarks, to name a few) are the “visible form” taking the different activities of the marketing and requiring a network of people, processes and economic movement to carry them out.
+All these situations (which are framed within what is advertising, personal selling, sales promotion, distribution, and trademarks, to name a few) are the “visible form” taking the different activities of the marketing and requiring a network of people, processes and economic movement to carry them out.

 According to Richard L. Sandhusen, an individual responds to marketing each time you purchase a product ².
-Moreover, according Sandhusen, the field of marketing also offers the opportunity for careers that are less affected by cyclical and economic fluctuations, and offers better opportunities than many other professions, for growth and development in the professional ².
+Moreover, according to Sandhusen, the field of marketing also offers the opportunity for careers that are less affected by cyclical and economic fluctuations, and offers better opportunities than many other professions, for growth and development in the professional ².

 Currently, the marketing has an important vital in:

-- 1) the economy of companies, organizations and nations;
+- 1) the economy of companies, organizations, and nations;

 - 2) improving the quality of life of individuals and